How to Write Quiz Titles that Actually Get Clicked

 With this type of quiz title you’re asking users to challenge themselves, and social media users love that concept of taking on a challenge and proving just how much they know.

-This quiz title style is great for sharing, because users can not only share their own expertise but when posed as a fun-yet-engaging question, you’re going to draw users in.
+This great quiz title style is great for sharing, because users can not only share their own expertise but when posed as a fun-yet-engaging question, you’re going to draw users in.

 After all, who can resist the chance to prove you know it all?